Whole House Generator Guide

 What size generator will power an entire house?

 The size generator that will power an entire house depends on the size of the home and its average energy usage, but typically needs to have at least a 10 kW output if you manage electrical loads tightly.
-Most homes require a generator with output between 15 kW to 20 kW watts to fully power all of their appliances and major systems.
+Most homes require a generator with output between 15 kW and 20 kW to fully power all of their appliances and major systems.

 Do I need a permit for a home generator?